BorderlessFramework/borderless/README.md

 ## Participants

-I say "we" when referring to the team that would work on this project, but so far this was only born in my brain.
+I say "we" when referring to the team that would work on this project, but so far this was only born in my (Sergey's) brain.

 I talked about it to a few people and hope to attract more eyes and brains to this project and hopefully, it will lead to the project's progress and success.

 Feel free to reach out to me in the issue tracker if you have questions, comments, or suggestions.

-When more people will start contributing to this project, I'll update this section and include you all below:
+When more people will start contributing to this project, we all can update this section and include our information below:

 - [Sergey Chernyshev](https://www.sergeychernyshev.com/)
 - ... your name could be here ...